 It is getting to that time of the year again.
-My garden is slowing down and I have to start thinking about the first frost.
+My vegetable gardening projects are slowing down and I have to start thinking about the first frost.

 Some of them are annuals, which will die when it freezes, and some are perennials which will come back next year.
-But most will not grow through the cold winter.
+But most will not actively grow through the cold winter.

 Tips for Preserving Herbs.

 Before you start preserving herbs, you have to harvest them.
 Use strong kitchen shears to snip the herbs.
 For perennials, cut them at the base of the plant.
 Annuals can be pulled right out of the pot and the leaves cut off.